Badgerfang/WoLApp/README.md

 The Office's computers are not accesible due to firewalls etc. However, WoLApp can still be used by configuring bridges so a computer on the office network connects to another computer, maybe at some one's home location that is running WoLApp on a Rasperry PI.
 The computer on the office network needs to create a bridge configuration file.

 For example create a file call Bridges.txt containing the following content, where the IP address is the IP address assigned to someone's home.
+If the optional heartbeat option is specified the server that accepts the connection will periodically send a heart beat.
+If the server that establishes the bridge connection does receive the heart beat it will disconnect and try to re-establish the connection.

 ~~~~~~
-Office 80.1.1.1:6000
+Office 80.1.1.1:6000 <optional_heartbeat_in_seconds>
 ~~~~~~

 The computer in the office needs to run WoLApp defining the bridges